redlfox/resource-search-download-archive/how-to.md

 ### Data Security
 * **ALWAYS BACKUP YOUR DATA.** Whatever you use cloud or local, do it regularly.
 I saw lots of cases people lost entire data  💀.
 * Be aware before overwrite.
-It's not recoveryable if you overwrited files 💀.
+It's not recoveryable if you overwrited files 💀 and your files are lost FOREVER 💀.
 * Be aware before deletion
 * What hard drive should i buy?(20250709) normal HDD > SSD > helium HDD That's it.